MarieSlz/mnist-exploration/doc/answers.md

 **What is the test set error rate for each class?
 Are some classes more challenging than others to distinguish from each other?
 Why?**

 We can use different metrics to report accuracy for multiclass classification.
 Below are reported:
-- the precision rate: percentage of retrieved instances that are relevant tp/(tp+fp)
+- the precision rate: percentage of retrieved instances that are relevant tp/(tp+fp).
-- the recall rate: percentage of relevant instances that are retrieved tp/(tp+fn)
+- the recall rate: percentage of relevant instances that are retrieved tp/(tp+fn).

-tp stands for true positive, fp for false positive and fn for false negative
+Abbreviations: tp stands for true positive, fp for false positive and fn for false negative

 ![Precision](../output/figs/output_0/precision.png)
 ![Recall](../output/figs/output_0/recall.png)